Updated July 2019

 This chart shows the distribution of final sales prices for single family residences in Los Altos Hills.
 Home values are higher than other cities due to homes having 1+ acres of land.

-The annual median price for Los Altos Hills homes jumped 25% in 2018.
+The annual median price for Los Altos Hills continued to increase slightly during the first half of 2019 homes after a 25% jump in 2018.
 The annual increase in the median price for Los Altos Hills homes has averaged 6.5% per year since 1998 (CAGR).

 The quarterly average median price above provides a little more insight to a 20-year historical perspective.
 Note the large spike during the Internet Bubble in 2000 and the lack of a dramatic decline during the Great Recession.